WiIIson/EMGFlow-Python-Package/docs/04 SignalFilterer Documentation.md

 Raises an error if the sampling rate is less or equal to 0.

+Raises an error if a value in `notch_vals` is greater than `sampling_rate/2` or less than 0.

-Raises a warning if `expression` causes all files to be filtered out
+Raises a warning if `expression` causes all files to be filtered out.

+Raises an error if a file cannot be read in `in_path`.

+Raises an error if an unsupported file format was provided for `file_ext`.

 **Example**